yashsinghcodes/mesh-table/readme.md

 <pre>
-This is implimentation of hash table data structre in C programming language.
+This is implementation of hash table data structure in C programming language.
 </pre>